linyuxuanlin/Wiki_MkDocs/docs/en/使用R语言进行数据分析.md

 [1] "numeric"
 ```

-Integers or decimals can both be numeric variables.
-But if created using the above method, integer variables will also be treated as decimal variables.
+Both integers and decimals can be numeric variables.
+However, if you create them as shown above, integer variables will also be considered decimal variables.

 ### Integer

-To create an integer variable, you need to use the `is.integer` function:
+To create an integer variable, you need to use the `as.integer` function:

 ```r
 > y = as.integer(3)